aditocco2/EECE590X/README.md

 Alternatively, you can specify PYTHONPATH in the command line as you run the script:
 - `PYTHONPATH="/path/to/your/EECE590X/libs" python3 <script>.py`

+### Installing Inkscape
+Inkscape is the backend this project currently uses for converting SVG to PNG.
+Similarly to the custom libraries, this will need to be installed and specified in your default path.
+Here's the list of steps for Windows:
+- Download and install [Inkscape](https://inkscape.org/) (Latest stable version is fine)
+- Search the Start menu for "environment variables"
+- Click `Environment Variables`
+- Find `PATH` under `System Variables` and click `Edit`
+- Add a `New` value
+- Enter your path to your Inkscape installation, such as `C:\Program Files\Inkscape\bin`

 ### Generating Requirements File
 - `pip3 install pipreqs`